test-fullautomation/robotframework-robotlog2rqm/README.rst

 be imported, RQM information(e.g. host url, project, ...) and user credential(user name and password) to interact with RQM resources.

-Try with below command to get tools's uage
+Try with below command to get tools's usage:

 ::

    RobotResults2RQM -h

 The usage should be showed as below:

 ::

    usage: RobotResults2RQM (XMLoutput to RQM importer) [-h] [-v] [-recursive] [-createmissing] [-updatetestcase] [-dryrun]